Central Elementary School

 The percentage of students achieving proficiency in math is 46% (which is lower than the Arkansas state average of 47%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 41% (which is lower than the Arkansas state average of 45%) for the 2018-19 school year.

-Central Elementary School's student population of 633 students has stayed relatively flat over five school years.
+Central Elementary School's student population of 565 students has declined by 7% over five school years.

-The teacher population of 49 teachers has stayed relatively flat over five school years.
+The teacher population of 41 teachers has declined by 12% over five school years.

 Total Classroom Teachers